PaulKalho/ip-event-modeling/ARM-README.md

 > it does not work on my system.
 Therefore I am currently creating the
 > tables manually

+Using pgAdmin4 or psql run [these commands](./services/tasks-svc/migrations/001_init.down.sql) to create the tables in the database `tasks-svc`.

 ### Using `migrate`/`migrate.sh`

 Install `migrate` with Homebrew or [use other installation methods](https://github.com/golang-migrate/migrate/blob/master/cmd/migrate/README.md).